-In this graph, the percentage of data recorded by type of vehicle is shown in a general way, according to the period of time that you selected.
+In this graph, the percentage of data recorded by type of vehicle is shown in pie chart.

 9. Telraam installations on this site

-Share this knowledge!
-You can let your neighbours know about your Telraam!
+Share this knowledge and let your neighbours know about your Telraam.

-We wish you a lot of fun consulting and analyzing this data!
+We wish you a lot of fun consulting and analysing this data!